AAWhang/program-suggestion/readme.md

 ## Technologies Used

-_Written in html, css and bootstrap_
+_Written in html, css, bootstrap, javascript and JQuery_

 ### License